New York Roads See an Increase in Accidents During the Holiday Season

 Between shopping for presents in overcrowded shopping centers, throwing holiday parties, and time spent with family, the holiday season brings with it a host of distractions and distracted driving-related accidents.
 Additionally, roadways can be crowded with drivers visiting family and friends on long road trips, which necessarily brings a greater risk of accidents.
 Finally, as teens are on extended breaks from high school and college, they tend to fill that free time with drives to visit friends.
 These younger drivers tend to have higher accident rates, being more prone to distraction and poor decisionmaking.

 - Winter weather affects accident rates in ways you might not expect

 It makes sense that crash rates would be higher when roads are slippery with ice and snow.
 However, researchers note that mild winter weather can lead to even higher accident rates over the holidays, since drivers who would otherwise stay in during inclement weather are more likely to be out on the road, possibly driving while impaired by alcohol.

-If you or a loved one have been injured in a crash in New York’s Hudson Valley and you’re in need of seasoned legal help to recover what you’re owed for your injuries, contact the experienced Marlboro car accident attorneys at Rusk, Wadlin, Heppner & Martuscello for a consultation on your claims at 845-331-4100 in Kingston or 845-236-4411 in Marlboro.
+If you or a loved one have been injured in a crash in New York’s Hudson Valley and you’re in need of seasoned legal help to recover what you’re owed for your injuries, contact an experienced Kingston traffic accident lawyer at Rusk, Wadlin, Heppner & Martuscello for a consultation on your claims at 845-331-4100 in Kingston or 845-236-4411 in Marlboro.